valterc/ki2/README.md

 No!
 I don't work for hammerhead and I don't have access to their code.
 I'm just a programmer with a dusty experience in Android development and an eye for UI.
 I tried to replicate the Karoo interface (look and feel, colors, etc.) to make the app fit in.
 You can find the [Karoo SDK with design guidelines here](https://github.com/hammerheadnav/karoo-sdk).

-### Hood buttons are inverted or don't work as expected?
+### How to configure hood buttons/switches?

-It might be because your shifting configuration has a different action assigned to the hood buttons.
-Ki2 expects _Channel 1_ for left button and _Channel 2_ for right button.
-If your shifting configuration is different, you might experience weird behavior.
-Please double check the configuration via the manufacturer official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.
+Typically _Channel 1_ is used for the left hood button and _Channel 2_ for the right hood button.
+Set the channels via the manufacturer official shifting app available on smartphones.
+You can use the device details in Ki2, by pressing on a device name, to verify the channel actions.

 ### The app disconnects from the shifting unit while riding